-In previous years Smok were known for their huge mods and immense power, not to mention their futuristic, space age design (think of the Smok Alien, for example!)
+In previous years Smok was known for their huge mods and immense power, not to mention their futuristic, space-age design (think of the Smok Alien for example!)

-But Smok have evolved, and in recent years have produced a range of highly popular pod systems.
-At the same time, the quality of Smok products has improved, making them a viable option both for newer vapers and for vapers who are looking for a simpler alternative to a vape mod.
+But Smok has evolved, and in recent years has produced a range of highly popular pod systems.
+At the same time, the quality of Smok pod systems has improved, making them a viable option both for newer vapers and for vapers who are looking for a simpler alternative to a vape mod.

-So in this post we’re highlighting the key features of some of the most popular Smok Pod systems, so you can match them to your needs and preferences.
+So in this post, we’re highlighting the key features of the best Smok pod systems so that you can choose the right one for your needs.

 Do note that vape style here refers to Mouth-to-Lung (MTL) or Direct Lung (DL).
 Not sure what it means?
 See our guide MTL v.
-DTL for an explanation.
+DL for an explanation.